What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Diff Authoring Time (DAT)

-Diff Authoring Time (DAT) aims to capture all active human developer time spent on a particular diff, split by the different roles involved (e.g., author and reviewer), as depicted in \Cref{fig:dat_overview}.
-It aims to make this information available in a privacy-aware manner.
-The key characteristic of DAT is the accurate representation of time spent in the coding editor, an Integrated Development Environment (IDE).
-DAT builds upon this to cover all diff-related activities, tools, and roles.
-Naturally, time off the computer, such as sketching whiteboarding or meeting time will always be impossible or difficult to track.
+Diff Authoring Time (DAT) aims to capture all active human developer time spent on a particular diff, split by the different roles involved (e.g., author and reviewer).
+As \Cref{fig:dat_overview} shows, the key component of DAT is accurate representation of time spent in the IDE.
+DAT builds upon this to cover all diff-related activities and tools.
+Naturally, time off the computer, such as sketching, whiteboarding, or meeting time, will always be difficult to track.

-While there is an ongoing scientific debate on humans' ability to effectively multitask~\cite{koch2018cognitive,skaugset2016can}, active human work on a computer tends to be highly sequential, even if such individual sequences can be extremely short (e.g., rapid application switching often happens in $<1s$): there can only be one mouse pointer, one cursor, and one application in focus at a given time, and such activity is normally related to one diff only.
+While there is an ongoing scientific debate on humans' ability to multitask~\cite{koch2018cognitive,skaugset2016can}, active human work on a computer tends to be highly sequential, even if such individual sequences can be extremely short (e.g., rapid application switching often happens in $<1s$): there can only be one application in focus at a given time, and such activity is atomically related to one diff only.

-This gives DAT some advantageous properties that lend themselves to validation: it is non-overlapping (per user), meaning that two diffs by the same author must not have any overlapping time.
-As a corollary, DAT cannot exceed 24 hours per day (though it is, in practice, much shorter), can sensibly be aggregated (as opposed to CGT), and the sum of DAT in one day can be bounded by TSD.
-In fact, the comparison with TSD can reveal (1) improvement potential for DAT's matching algorithm or (2) potential for efficiency improvement, as coding-related activities did not result in productive output.

-The goal for DAT is to be used purely as a productivity metric for tooling and workflows, not people.
-As a result, DAT and its underlying telemetry were designed with privacy in mind.
+This gives DAT advantageous properties that lend themselves to validation: it is non-overlapping (per user), meaning that two diffs by the same author must not have any overlapping time.
+As a corollary, DAT cannot exceed 24 hours per day (though it is, in practice, much shorter), can sensibly be aggregated (as opposed to CGT), and the sum of DAT in one day is bounded by TSD.
+Thus, DAT is a high-confidence, unobjectionable floor value of development time spent that is attributable to a diff.
+In fact, the comparison with TSD can reveal (1) improvement potential for DAT's matching algorithm in cases where time is part of the larger TSD, but should also be part of DAT, or (2) potential for overall efficiency improvement, as coding-related activities in TSD correctly uncaptured in DAT might not have resulted in a productive output artifact (a diff), thus potentially representing ``wasteful'' effort.
+The goal for DAT is to be used purely as a productivity metric for tooling and workflows, not for evaluating people.
+Access and privacy restrictions ensure it can never be used in performance reviews, for example.